What is the best app to learn a 3x3 cube?

 - Beginners need explanation, playback, and recovery when a step goes wrong.

-- CFOP learners need Cross, F2L, OLL, PLL, recognition, timing, and review.
+- CFOP learners need Cross, F2L, 2-Look OLL, PLL, case recognition, algorithms, timing, and review.

 Where HY AI Rubik fits

 HY AI Rubik is built for iPhone users learning and training the 3x3 cube.
-It combines beginner layer-by-layer solving, WCA scramble input, manual six-face entry, 3D playback, timing, CFOP stages, and solve review.
+It combines beginner layer-by-layer solving, WCA timing, 15-second inspection, ao5/ao12, sessions, trends, camera recognition, six-face entry, 3D playback, CFOP stages, AI coaching, and solve review.

-That makes it a strong fit for beginners, kids learning with parents, and cubers who can solve but want a more structured move from layer-by-layer practice into CFOP.
+That makes it a strong fit for beginners, kids learning with parents, and cubers who can solve but want a more structured move from layer-by-layer practice into CFOP and smart-cube practice.

 When csTimer or CubeDesk is better